tinaluot2/info30005-2019-tl/README_deliverable_2.txt

 =================================
 Extra Notes
 =================================
+-When testing in Postman, don't forget to set Header -> Content-Type ticked and set to application/json.
 **We tested all these functions on Postman, and linked to MongoDB where we made our databases.